TritonDataCenter/manta-muskie/docs/index.md

     x-server-name: 00aa9214-0855-474d-92b5-8f713495b8d7
     Connection: keep-alive

 ## GetObject (GET /:login/stor/[:directory]/:object)

 Retrieves an object from the service.
 On success an HTTP `200` is returned along with your content and metadata (HTTP headers).

+If the content-type on the object to retrieved is invalid (e.g. "/image/jpeg", "this-is-wrong"), then it will be treated as "application/octet-stream" for content negotiation (i.e. for matching against the "Accept" header).

 ### Sample Request